Erec Rex: The Secret of Ashona

 Erec Rex has had many difficult tasks in the past but none like the task he has to face right now.
 Erec has lost most of his soul and has to retrieve it from the three Furies.
 If Erec doesn't get his soul back soon, he will turn evil.
 Meanwhile, his brother, Trevor, is in trouble and Erec needs to save him as well.
 Erec has also received his seventh task which is just as dangerous as the last.
 Bethany, on the other hand, is stuck at home with Erec's family and Jam.
 Erec is also trying to release the souls kept by the Furies free.
 To do this, however, he has to give himself up to his worst enemy: Baskania.
 This couldn't be a worse time for Erec to be facing what he is.

+Standstill

+While it was confirmed the sixth book was being written by author Kaza Kingsley on March 12, 2014, there is still no expected release date as of July 9, 2025.
+The last official statement from the author about Erec Rex was uploaded to the official website on January 24, 2015.
+This update stated the book was still in production, and it is unknown why the series has come to a standstill.